mozilla/skywriter/docs/devguide/index.html.markdown

 If you have some trouble on macos x like the error message: ImportError: No module named `xxx' It's probably cause the server side is not completely installed so try:

-    cd ../bespinserver
+    cd ../skywriterserver
     paver develop
     paver create_db

 ## Starting the development server ##

-If you are no longer (or not yet) in the virtualenv environment run within the bespinclient directory:
+If you are no longer (or not yet) in the virtualenv environment run within the skywriterclient directory:

   source bin/activate